20

 Abstract

-The performance of the commonly used bismuth nanosheets system, which heavily relies on unsaturated coordinated edge sites in electrochemical CO reduction reaction(eCO2RR) to formate, is highly hampered by the low atom economy at active sites and sluggish electron transfer reaction.
+The performance of the commonly used bismuth nanosheets system, which heavily relies on unsaturated coordinated edge sites in electrochemical CO2 reduction reaction(eCO2RR) to formate, is highly hampered by the low atom economy at active sites and sluggish electron transfer reaction.
 Moreover, the long charge transfer distance through the vertically formed nanosheets also limits the charge transfer between the active sites and CO2.
 Herein, a facile strategy was proposed to enhance the activity of bismuth sites on the planes by constructing bismuth nanoclusters through the electro-reduction of surface stabilized bismuth subcarbonate quantum dots (BOC QDs) to serve as extra active sites on the nanosheets.
-Besides, involving the bimetallic interface with different work functions in the electrocatalyst system enables the construction of the in-built electric field to accelerate the charge transfer between the electronic circuits and active sites/reactants contacted area.
+Besides, involving the bimetallic interface with different work functions in the electrocatalyst system enables the construction of the in-built electric field to accelerate the charge transfer between the electronic circuits and active sites/reactant's contacted area.
 This in-built electric field regulated edge sites@clusters multi-leveled collaboration allows for outstanding bismuth atom utilization and electrocatalytic formate production from CO2 with nearly 100% Faraday efficiency at the potential window from -0.8 to -1.4V vs. RHE.
 Moreover, this system achieves the highest current density of -160 mA cm-2 in an H-type cell and remains stable up to 45h at -40 mA cm-2.

 Biography